Code-Institute-Submissions/anniefenton-milestone-project-2_SepResub/README.md

 ### **Media**

-The developer would like to thank Jeremy Bishop, Ales Krivec, Tyler Lastovich, Andrea Molina and Ryan Schroeder for their images which were accessed from an open source image site.
+The developer would like to thank Jeremy Bishop, Ales Krivec, Tyler Lastovich, Andrea Molina and Ryan Schroeder for their images used on the site which were accessed from Unsplash.

 ### **Code**

 All code, except where credited to other developers, libraries, or frameworks, has been writted by the developer.
-Credits and URLs have been provided in comments in HTML, CSS, and JS files.
+Credits and URLs have been provided as comments in the HTML, CSS, and JS files.

 ### **Acknowledgements**